Webinar

 The way people search for information is changing.
 Instead of typing keywords into Google, many are now asking questions to voice assistants or AI chatbots, such as ChatGPT and Perplexity.
 This shift toward conversational queries has given rise to Answer Engine Optimization (AEO) and Generative Engine Optimization (GEO).
-For marketers, this means rethinking how we make our content discoverable.
+For marketers, this means rethinking how we make webinar and content marketing assets discoverable.

 Webinars are a cornerstone of many content marketing strategies, providing in-depth discussions of specific topics and generating valuable leads.
 But are your webinars prepared for this new era of search?
 If your content isn’t structured to provide direct answers, you’re missing out on a significant and growing source of traffic.